-All of our programs are scalable to your specific funding cap or budget.
-Also, all subscription and exam costs are included in your budget - so there will be no out-of-pocket costs associated on top of your funding amount.
-If you are in need of a computer or any additional technology to complete your training, ask us about our loaner systems or hardware.
+All of our programs are scalable to your specific funding size or budget.
+Also, all subscription and exam costs are included in your budget - so there will be no out-of-pocket costs for the student.
+If you're in need of a computer or any additional technology to complete your training, ask us about our loaner systems or hardware.
 We offer these technologies to students when available.
 We can also inform you on potential funding to cover additional technology costs.
+For more information on our Program Structure & Pricing, please visit our Education & Training page or our School Catalog & Policies.

 GI Bill® is the Department of Veterans Affair's education benefit - earned by members of Active Duty, Selected Reserve and National Guard Armed Forces and their families.
 Since 1944, the GI Bill® has been helping qualifying individuals receive money to cover costs for further education, schooling, or training.
 The benefits of GI Bill® focus on helping eligible veterans, service members, and their families, pay for education and training programs.
 Let us know if you may qualify and are interested in learning how to use these benefits to earn a degree, train for a specific trade, or work toward other career goals.
 If you are approved for GI Bill® training funds, your training may be completely supported by the government.